Hello (Joy song)

-"Hello" is a remake song recorded by South Korean singer and Red Velvet member Joy.
-Originally recorded and released by singer Park Hye-kyung in 2003, the song was re-recorded and was released on May 31, 2021, by SM Entertainment as a title track from her special remake album of the same name.
-Composed by Kang Hyun-min and also written by him along with Park Hye-kyung and Park Ji-won, the track was described as a modern rock genre song.
-It is about forgetting the hard days and celebrating a new day.
+"Hello" is a song recorded by South Korean singer and Red Velvet member Joy.
+It is a cover of a song co-written and recorded by singer Park Hye-kyung in 2003.
+The song was released on May 31, 2021, by SM Entertainment as a title track from her special remake album of the same name.
+Composed by Kang Hyun-min and co-written by him with Park Hye-kyung and Park Ji-won, the track was described as a modern rock genre song, with lyrics about forgetting the hard days and celebrating a new day.
 The song peaked at position 10 on the Gaon Digital Chart and Billboard K-Pop Hot 100.

 Background and composition

 SM Entertainment revealed that Joy will be releasing "Hello" as the title track for her special album of the same name at 6:00 PM of May 31, 2021.
 It was reported that starting from the title song, mood samplers and track posters for each song in the album will be released sequentially.
 The track is a remake of the same name released by singer Park Hye-kyung in 2003.

 "Hello" was composed by Kang Hyun-min, while the lyrics were also written by him along with Park Hye-kyung and Park Ji-won.
 Musically, it was described as a modern rock genre song.
 The track is noted for its "speedy arrangement of cheerful brass music", in which was described as "enough to feel a different charm" from the original song.
 Moreover, Joy is praised on the track for her "cool vocals".
 The song is composed in the key of D major with a tempo of 93 beats per minute.
 Lyrically, it is described as "hopeful" as it conveys a message of forgetting about the hard days and celebrating a new day.